Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 ## 1. Installation and Setup
 Before running the project, you need to install the necessary libraries and enable ipywidgets if you're using Google Colab.
 ### 1.)
 Installing Necessary Libraries
-To install all the required libraries, run the following command:
+To install all the required libraries, run the following command
 ```python
 # This command installs all the essential Python libraries needed for the project.
 !pip install requests pandas transformers ipywidgets torch plotly sentence-transformers datasets accelerate bitsandbytes
 ```
 ### 2.)
 Enabling ipywidgets for Google Colab
-If you're using Google Colab, enable ipywidgets by running the following code:
+If you're using Google Colab, enable ipywidgets by running the following code
 ```python
 # This code snippet enables the custom widget manager for ipywidgets within Google Colab, allowing the creation and display of interactive widgets in the notebook.
 from google.colab import output